 Customer service portals are fantastic resources for both businesses and their customers.
 Their self-service element takes the burden off customer care teams and empowers users to educate themselves and solve their own problems without waiting for phone or email support.

-All in all, customer service portals result in businesses with streamlined processes and satisfied, highly engaged customers.
+Portals for customer service result in businesses with streamlined processes and satisfied, highly engaged customers.

 Frequently asked questions about customer service portals